undefined-panda/bachelor_thesis/README.md

 The objective is to improved pulsar detection by creating customized filters for CNNs.
 With enhanced filter initialization, the CNNs are expected to converge faster and achieve greater accuracy.

+The Deep Learning Framework PyTorch is used to create and train the networks.
+Therefore to be able to execute the programm this framework is necessary (see https://pytorch.org/get-started/locally/ for further information).

 Part of my thesis was to create my own synthesized dataset.
 The code can be found in ```synthetic_data_generation.py```.
 An exponential decaying function is employed to simulate the shape of a pulsar image, replicating its dispersion delay frequency measurement.

 Examples: